Ongoing Battle

 Full encryption implementation.
 92 years of public access ends.
 Journalism organizations report severe impacts on breaking news coverage.

-On January 16, 2026, Governor Kathy Hochul vetoed the "Keep Police Radio Public Act" (S.1265/A.2037)—just one day before NYC's Local Law 46 took effect.
-The veto blocked statewide press access, but NYC found another way forward at the city level.
+On January 16, 2026, Hochul vetoed the "Keep Police Radio Public Act" (S.1265/A.2037)β€”one day before NYC's Local Law 46 took effect.
+The bill had passed both legislative chambers.

-• Mandated "timely" access to radio communications for credentialed journalists
+• Mandated timely access for credentialed journalists

 • Applied statewide to all law enforcement agencies